idosinchuk/teagile-gateway-service/README.md

-# teagile-zuul-service
+# teagile-gateway-service
-TEAgile Zuul Service for SopraSteria Hackaton
+Gateway Service for TEAgile project

 In the gateway, we need to do two things: